p-mcglaughlin/open-domain-qa/README.md

 # Open-Domain Question Answering
 Question answering (QA) systems attempt to answer factoid questions posed by a user in natural language.

-> Question: "How many teeth do dogs have?", Answer: "42".
+> Question: How many teeth do dogs have?

+> Answer: "42".

 QA requires a fairly nuanced understanding of language, and has a variety of practical uses: personal assistants like Siri, handling frequently asked questions in customer support, or providing instant answers in search engines.
 This combination of difficult technical challenges and real world applications helped to make QA a staple of natural language processing (NLP) literature.